Introduction

 Note that we’ve gone through the trouble of adding the following to our function:

-• Type hints for arguments and the return value
+• Type hints for function arguments

-• A docstring that explains what the function does and what arguments it expects
+• A docstring that explains what the function does and what arguments it expects (as well as descriptions for the arguments themselves)

 Let’s test it: